mhvwerts/MANBAMM-data-management/README.md

 MANBAMM is a collaborative research project funded by the *Agence Nationale de la Recherche* (ANR).
 MANBAMM has a Data Management Plan.
 Scientific data generated in the project will be stored in an organized and reliable manner.
 Here, we start a collection of software tools, programmed in Python, to maintain, audit and catalogue MANBAMM's data store.
 These will be command-line tools.

 **WARNING!** *Make sure you have good back-ups of your data.
 The tools presented here are under development, and have not been thoroughly tested under 'real life' conditions.
-In particular, at present, they have been used only with file collections under Linux (ext4 file-system), and may not yet work properly with Windows or MacOS X.* **Use at your own risk**.
+In particular, at present, they have been used only with file collections under Linux (ext4) and Windows (NTFS) and may not yet work properly with MacOS X.* **Use at your own risk**.

 ## superhash: checking data integrity